mattermost/docs/source/install/cloud-changelog.md

 ### Known Issues
  - "More" menu for Pinned posts on the right-hand side is cut-off [MM-46987](https://mattermost.atlassian.net/browse/MM-46987).
  - Board Admins cannot add other non-board members as "Admins" via autocomplete list.
+As a workaround, admins can add board members via the Share dialog and set the user's role to "Admin".
 See the [GitHub issue #3957](https://github.com/mattermost/focalboard/issues/3957) for more information.
  - The Playbooks left-hand sidebar does not update when a user is added to a run or playbook without a refresh.
- - On the new Boards RHS from the channel Apps Bar, channel members who are not board Admins are incorrectly able to see the **Unlink** board button.
-However, selecting the button doesn't actually unlink the board unless the user is a board Admin [issue-focalboard-3600](https://github.com/mattermost/focalboard/issues/3600).

 ## Release 2022-10-06